Geolocation and time zone data

 How it works

-If you use our Automatic Geolocation Data Collection feature, we’ll automatically infer location and timezone data from people you identifyThe Customer.io operation that adds or updates a person.
+If you use our Automatic Geolocation Data Collection feature, we’ll automatically infer location and time zone data based on the IP addresses of people you identifyThe Customer.io operation that adds or updates a person.
 When you identify a person, Customer.io either adds a person if they don’t exist in your workspace, or updates them if they do.
-Before you identify someone (by their email address or an ID), you can track them anonymously. from our mobile SDKs or JavaScript client based on their IP addresses.
+Before you identify someone (by their email address or an ID), you can track them anonymously..
+We automatically capture IP addresses from our mobile SDKs or JavaScript client, and you can pass the context.ip field in requests to any of our other SDKs or our Pipelines API.

 Enable or disable automatic geolocation data collection